maksimKorzh/aws/README.md

 This demonstrates the same browser-based approach on a real-world website.

-## Book Structure

-The book is divided into individual Markdown files, with each file representing a chapter or section.

-The chapters are intended to be read in order because later chapters build on the concepts and code introduced earlier.

-## Author

-**Maksym Korzh**

-I have worked with web scraping for many years, building scrapers and data-collection systems for real-world projects.

-I wrote this book to document the approach described here and to give potential clients an opportunity to see how I approach scraping problems and build practical solutions.

-If you have a web-scraping project and would like to discuss it, feel free to contact me directly.

-**Email:** maksymkorzh@gmail.com

-## Work With Me

-I generally work directly with clients rather than through freelance platforms.

-I prefer straightforward communication, clearly defined requirements, direct payment, and focused technical work without unnecessary meetings or management overhead.

-I generally prefer long-term relationships with clients rather than constantly switching between unrelated short-term projects.

-My standard rate is **$50 per hour**.

-As a rough reference, a normal Scrapy spider for one category on a website typically takes around this amount of work, while several categories on the same website are often around **$200**, depending on the website and requirements.

 ## Support

 If you found the book useful and would like to support the project, donations are welcome through PayPal:

 **PayPal:** maksymkorzh@gmail.com

-## License

-See the repository for licensing information.